| Competition

 enforcement mechanisms, and technical assistance and capacity building

-undertaken efforts of convergence and advocacy, with programs such
+issues.
+The OECD has for years undertaken efforts of convergence and advocacy, with programs such

 as its Global Competition Forum.
 UNCTAD's efforts now span more